DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-06-the-location-problem.md

 ---
 title: The location problem
-description: Location is a complex issue, we begin to break it down.
+description: Location is a complex issue, we begin to break it down
 date: 2018-11-06
 ---